 Chasteberry (Vitex Agnus-Castus) has also been shown to boost fertility, but can also help with PMS symptoms.
 The hardest part of coming off birth control for me was an increase in those symptoms.
-Small studies have shown that this increase anxiety, depression, and migraines by reducing the levels of prolactin, a hormone synonymous with these symptoms.
+Small studies have shown that chasteberry/vitex can help with increased anxiety, depression, and migraine attacks by reducing the levels of prolactin, a hormone synonymous with these symptoms.

 Contemplating Migraine and Pregnancy